 The signs of resentment in a relationship can manifest for a variety of reasons, and though some are more severe and deep-rooted, others can be easily corrected by improving communication in your relationship.
 Let’s take a look at a few reasons behind contempt and resentment among couples, so you can understand what might be going wrong in your bond.

 1. Letting the past weigh you down

-2. Needs or wants not being met
+2. Marriage resentment stems from needs or wants not being met

 Related Reading: 25 Most Common Relationship Problems

 3. Incompatibility is a major reason for contempt and resentment in marriage

 “My spouse resents me because he thinks we don’t fit well together,” Jolene told us.
 “He’s always saving money, and I can’t help myself when there’s a sale going on.
 It didn’t seem like that big of a problem in the beginning, but now we keep fighting about it all the time.
 It has led to verbal abuse in the relationship, which, I think, is going to be the end of us.”

 According to studies, incompatibility is one of the biggest reasons why couples get divorced.
 If you’re on a spiritual, vegan path and your calling in life is to make sure animal rights are practiced, you’re not going to get along well with a meat-eater, are you?

 4. One-sided relationships lead to negative feelings

 As your relationship progresses, the type of love you feel for each other changes, the intensity wanes, and a sense of compassion sets in.
 But when instead, it begins to feel like a one-sided relationship, there’s bound to be resentment in marriage.
 It doesn’t even necessarily have to mean that one person has fallen out of love, the lack of reciprocity can often lead to feelings of resentment.